OpenListTeam/docs/docs/README.md

 features:
   - title: Easy to Use
     icon: iconfont icon-light
-    details: Alist was designed from the ground up to be easily installed and it can be used on all platforms.
+    details: OpenList was designed from the ground up to be easily installed and it can be used on all platforms.

   - title: Multiple storage
     icon: iconfont icon-storage
-    details: Alist supports multiple storage providers, including local storage, Aliyundrive, Onedrive, Google Drive, etc., and is easily expand.
+    details: OpenList supports multiple storage providers, including local storage, Aliyundrive, Onedrive, Google Drive, etc., and is easily expand.

   - title: Support WebDAV
     icon: iconfont icon-waline
-    details: Alist supports all storage WebDAV, which is a standard for accessing files on.
+    details: OpenList supports all storage WebDAV, which is a standard for accessing files on.

   - title: Dark Mode
     icon: iconfont icon-contrast